 Contact: Anthony Lynch, phone 9442 1736 or email firstname.lastname@example.org.

-Assisting with co-curricular activities is a great way to become involved in the CCGS community.
+Assisting with co-curricular activities is a great way to become involved in the Christ Church community.
 Some of these activities include chess, debating, mock trials, surf life saving, Army cadets and SCRAM.

 Contact: Mark Morrissy phone 9442 1514 or email email@example.com.

 Duties involve serving parents and students, stocktaking and shelving.
-Extra help is needed in December and January, when the uniform shop offers one-on-one sessions with new boys.
-The store has comfortable air-conditioned premises and is open Monday 7.45am to 5.00pm, Wednesday 12.45pm to 5.00pm, Thursday 12.45pm to 5.00pm and Friday 7.45am to 11.30am.
+Extra help is needed during December and January, when the Uniform Shop offers one-on-one sessions with new boys.
+The Uniform Shop is air-conditioned and is open on Monday, Wednesday, Thursday and Friday.
 Please click here for further information.

 Parents’ Association Sundowners